 There is no screening test for stroke, but your risk should be checked at your yearly physical.
 This can be done with:

-If you are at high risk for having a stroke, your doctor may want to complete tests on a more frequent basis.
+If you are at high risk, your doctor may want to do tests more often.

 Glymour M, Kosheleva A, Boden-Albala B. Birth and adult residence in the Stroke Belt independently predict stroke mortality.
 Neurology.
 2009;73(22):1858-1865.